HugoLaurencon/Word-boundaries-information/README.md

 where ```--update-freq``` should be equal to ```128/n``` with ```n``` the number of GPU (we used 8 GPU), ```--tokens-per-sample``` and ```--max-positions``` should be almost equal to the maximum number of tokens occurring in a sentence of the training set, ```--total-num-update``` and ```--max-update``` is ```150000``` for the phoneme models and ```50000``` for the word model, ```--warmup-updates``` is  ```--total-num-update/10```.

+For a training with an exact masking on phone BERT, add to this command the arguments ```--mask-whole-words --bpe wwm_phoneme```.

 On this notebook ```Word-boundaries-information/get_quantized/get_quantized.ipynb```, there are also the codes used to train the different tokenizers for BPE models, and to obtain the different encodings for onehot and dp parse models.